-Few famous painters in the history of art have backgrounds as fascinating but unknown as that of Henry Ossawa Tanner (1859-1937), the subject of the Pennsylvania Academy of Fine Arts' upcoming show, Henry Ossawa Tanner: Modern Spirit.
+Few famous painters in the history of art have backgrounds as fascinating but unknown as that of Henry Ossawa Tanner (1859-1937).

 Tanner’s mother was born a slave and remained one until her father was given freedom; Tanner’s father was a bishop of the African Methodist Episcopal Church.
 In homage to the abolitionist, John Brown, Tanner’s parents gave him the middle name “Ossawa” after the town Osawatomie, Kansas, where Brown had killed several defenders of slavery.

 After a childhood in the Philadelphia area, Henry Ossawa Turner enrolled in the Pennsylvania Academy of Fine Arts in 1880, the most prestigious school for American painters.
-He was its sole African American painter and the first academically trained black painter in the U.S. - in one fell swoop.
+He was its sole African American painter and the first academically trained one in the U.S. – in one fell swoop.

 For two years, Henry Ossawa Tanner studied with one of the most famous painters on the East Coast, the American realist painter, Thomas Eakins.
 Teaching Tanner was typical of Thomas Eakins’ progressive thinking: after providing a nude male model for his female art students, Eakins was forced to resign from the prestigious (and conservative) Academy.